-A checklist is one of your best tools if you’re planning on traveling with dogs this holiday season.
-And what you do with your checklist after your trip is what turns it from a scrap of paper to a compass for future trips.
+A checklist is a great tool if you’re traveling with dogs during the holidays.
+What you do with your checklist after your trip turns it from a scrap of paper to a compass for future trips.

-Nothing is worse than interrupting the fun to find a pet store in a strange town to get forgotten item.
-When traveling with dogs, you want to keep your life simple — and you certainly don’t want to add stress to your dog.
-A checklist helps keep you focused and frees your brain for other details and preparations.
+Nothing is worse than interrupting the fun to find a pet store in a strange town to get forgotten items.
+On a trip with your dogs, you want to keep life simple.
+You certainly don’t want to add stress to your dog.
+A checklist keeps you focused.

-What your checklist needs to include depends on:
+What your checklist needs to cover depends on:

-A good way to start your traveling with dogs checklist is to create categories such as:
+A good way to start a checklist is to create categories such as:

 - Food and water: Canned or dehydrated food?
 Do you need kibble?
 Bowls for water and food are important.
 Will you need to bring bottles of water so your dog can stay hydrated while traveling?
 Measuring cups?
 Stirring spoons?